biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 Alternatively, we could implement Kahn's algorithm.
 The rough idea is:

-1. Put all the sources into a set `S`
+1. Put all the sources into a queue `S`
 2. Remove a source, `u`, from `S`, and output `u`
 3. Remove all outgoing edges of `u`
 4. Some (previous) direct successor of `u`, `v`, may become a source; if so, add `v` to `S`